OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-02.md

 ## 1 Peter 2:21

-For you have been called for this purpose, because Christ also suffered for you, leaving you an example, so that you would follow in His steps,
+For to this you were called, because Christ also suffered for you, leaving you an example, that you should follow in His steps,

 ## 1 Peter 2:22

 > He who committed no sin,
 > nor was any deceit found in His mouth;

 ## 1 Peter 2:23

-and while being abusively insulted, He did not insult in return; while suffering, He did not threaten, but kept entrusting Himself to Him who judges righteously;
+and while being insulted, He did not retaliate; while suffering, He made no threats, but entrusted Himself to Him who judges justly;

 ## 1 Peter 2:24

-and He Himself brought our sins in His body up on the cross, so that we might die to sin and live for righteousness; by His wounds you were healed.
+and He Himself bore our sins in His body on the cross, so that we might die to sins and live for righteousness; by His wounds you have been healed.

 ## 1 Peter 2:25

-For you were continually straying like sheep, but now you have returned to the Shepherd and Guardian of your souls.
+For you were like sheep that had gone astray, but now you have returned to the Shepherd and Overseer of your souls.